 Kasama ware Kasama yaki

-Today, Kasama ware is used in flower vases, household ornaments and many items of artwork, and the potters continue to maintain a high level of quality that has been passed down ever since the Edo Period.
+Today, Kasama ware is used in flower vases, household ornaments and many artwork items and the potters continue to maintain a high level of quality that has been passed down ever since the Edo period (1603-1868).

 General Production Process